LaKhWaN/Toddle-Social-Backend/readme.md

 ## Usage

-Once the server is running, you can access the GraphQL playground at `http://localhost:3000/graphql`.
+Once the server is running, you can access the GraphQL playground at `http://localhost:8000/graphql`.
 Use the playground to explore and interact with the API.

+#### You can also visit Postman collection to test the API, documentation is avaialble [here](https://www.postman.com/upenderlakhwan/workspace/social-media-backend-toddle/collection/34287110-42618587-dd8c-4b4c-8f51-84dd106775fb).
 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.